 What are the symptoms of eczema?

 - Red rashes.

 - Bumps on the skin.

 - Scaly, leathery patches of skin.

 Symptoms can vary according to the kind of eczema that you have.
 For example, some forms, such as mild discord eczema, result in discharge or fluid from the eczematous patches from the skin, while others simply result in discoloration from eczema.

 Eczema is often found to be associated with the following conditions:

-The rash can progress or improve and symptoms can halt at any stage as well.
+The rash can progress or improve, and symptoms can halt at any stage.

 This refers to an eczema rash that has just started, usually when the skin comes into contact with an irritant or allergen.
 This short-term eczema may last for a few weeks before the skin heals.
 Intense itching is one of the first signs of acute eczema.
-Some common presentations include unexplained itching all over the body at night or itchy bumps on elbows or other parts of the body.
+Some common presentations include unexplained itching all over the body at night or itchy bumps on elbows or other body parts.

 Some characteristic symptoms that indicate an acute stage of eczema include: